 There are two main types of mulch you can use: organic and synthetic.
 We’ll discuss more of it below, along with some examples of each.

-Also known as biodegradable mulch, organic mulch is favored for its many benefits.
+Also known as biodegradable mulch, organic mulch is favoured for its many benefits.
 Apart from keeping loose soil in place, preventing soil compaction, and retaining moisture, organic mulch can provide more nitrogen to your plants.
 It’s also environment-friendly and cost-efficient.

 Wood chip mulch

-Wood chip mulch is usually sourced by pulverizing dead trees with a wood chipper.
+Wood chip mulch is usually sourced by pulverising dead trees with a wood chipper.
 If you have a dead tree in your yard you want to remove, you can lease a wood chipper to cut it down to size, garden tree bark, stump, limbs, etc. Instead of tossing the resulting wood chips, you can use these as mulch.

 While this type of mulch isn’t aesthetically pleasing, it’s one of the most effective types of mulch for preventing weed growth.